realbakari/Bakari-Mustafa-Site/legal/privacy.md

 title: Privacy Policy
 layout: page
 excerpt: 'Details how bakarimustafa.com collects, uses, and protects visitor information.
 No personal data shared or sold.'
 description: 'Read the privacy policy for bakarimustafa.com, a personal site by Bakari Mustafa.
-This covers anonymous analytics, third-party providers (like Supabase and Netlify), your rights under GDPR, and steps to protect your privacy.'
+This covers what information is collected, third-party providers (like Supabase and Netlify), your rights under GDPR, and steps to protect your privacy.'
 image: ''

 ---